 Airline locator numbers have many names (confirmation numbers, reservation numbers, booking codes, and record locator numbers, to name a few), but they are simply just the numbers issued by the airlines to uniquely identify each reservation.
 Airline locator numbers are usually six characters in length, and often feature a combination of both alphabetic and numeric characters.
 Knowing your individual locator number can help expedite the process of checking into your flight or dealing with issues regarding your reservation.

 The locator numbers are unique to each guest reservation, but only for a given period of time.
 The numbers are reused over time.
-This is because once the associated reservation has been cleared or the travel has happened, the identifying numbers are no longer needed.
+This is because once the associated reservation has been cleared, the identifying numbers are no longer needed.

 Don't Confuse Locator Numbers with Passenger Name Records